chasewnelson/EBT/README.md

 # Evolutionary Bioinformatics Toolkit
-Perl scripts providing computational help for the evolutionary analysis of sequence data.
+A smorgasbord of scripts providing computational help for the evolutionary analysis of sequence data.

 ## <a name="contents"></a>Contents
 * **[Before You Begin](#before-you-begin)**